 In our experience, parents have a hard time saying no to their kids when it comes to college choice, and they will “do whatever it takes” to send their child to a college they simply cannot afford.
+The above statistics prove that point.
 This pattern has to stop.
 With over 2,000 colleges in the United States, you can find an excellent school that your child will love.

 What parents sometimes don’t realize is the impact on their child’s future when setting a budget becomes secondary in the thought process.